emmacadavra/code-breaker/TESTING.md

 #### Python Tutor

-There were a few occasions during development (which I elaborate on in the [Notable Bugs and Fixes](#notable-bugs-and-fixes) section) where ([Python Tutor](https://pythontutor.com/python-debugger.html#mode=edit)) was an absolutely invaluable tool, not just for testing the funtionality of my code (and indentifying bugs created by poorly placed 'print' and 'break' statements), but also for testing my understanding of how the functions were interacting with one another.
+There were a few occasions during development (which I elaborate on in the [Notable Bugs and Fixes](#notable-bugs-and-fixes) section) where ([Python Tutor](https://pythontutor.com/python-debugger.html#mode=edit)) was an absolutely invaluable tool, not just for testing the functionality of my code (and identifying bugs created by poorly placed 'print' and 'break' statements), but also for testing my understanding of how the functions were interacting with one another.
 This helped develop my knowledge by solidifying my understanding of the arguments needed for certain functions, where those arguments needed to come from and how, and in general it helped me test the overall game logic to make sure I was doing things in the right order.

 Python Tutor was also especially helpful in testing functions that required input to work, but I had not yet defined the functions that would take in the required input.
 By running them through Python Tutor, I could at least be reassured that my logic was sound, and that I could move onto the next step which was creating the functions to provide the input arguments needed.

 #### **Input Testing**

-Input testing was a crucial during development, as I needed to make absolutely certain that wherever player input is required, there could be no circumstances under which the game could crash or cause bugs if incorrect input was entered.
+Input testing was crucial during development, as I needed to make absolutely certain that wherever player input is required, there could be no circumstances under which the game could crash or cause bugs if incorrect input was entered.

 As such, I used the 'python3 run.py' terminal command almost non-stop whilst testing that my ValueErrors were being raised correctly.
 Essentially, in order to successfully do the input testing, I needed to go out of my way to enter everything wrong on purpose, in as many different ways as I could think of, to make sure that the correct errors were being raised and that the inputs were not being accepted if they were invalid.

-At one stage during input testing, I did attempt to implement the 'getpass' input function, as I had hoped to take the player's's input and then convert it to the coloured blocks output, without printing their guess to the terminal.
+At one stage during input testing, I did attempt to implement the 'getpass' input function, as I had hoped to take the player's input and then convert it to the coloured blocks output, without printing their guess to the terminal.
 However, after importing 'getpass' and testing it out, I found that it was generally unsuitable for what I had in mind and decided against using it.

 ## **Notable Bugs and Fixes**